epinio/docs/docs/howtos/customization/create_custom_appcharts.md

   - A local web webserver, like an nginx in a docker container
   - etc.

-Given the plethora of possible options, this How-To simply assumes that the tarball is available at the example URL
+Given the plethora of possible options, this How-to simply assumes that the tarball is available at the example URL

 ```